 You’re not imagining it.
 There’s more to healing than time.

-Every scar has a story.
+Every procedure and scar has a story.
 Each and every one deserves gentle, effective support.
-Whether your scar is fresh or decades old, this work can help your body soften, reconnect, and move more freely.
+Whether your procedure is fresh or was decades ago, this work can help your body soften, reconnect, and move more freely.

 How I Help